edernilson/race-condition-springboot3/README.md

 # Dealing with Race Condition in Spring Boot

-Based on the article from [medium](https://medium.com/@ariprayoga007/dealing-with-race-condition-in-spring-boot-3c3fd615e35a) and added some additional features like Hexagonal Architecture and tests with TestContainer.
+Based on the article by Ari Prayoga from [medium](https://medium.com/@ariprayoga007/dealing-with-race-condition-in-spring-boot-3c3fd615e35a) and added some additional features like Hexagonal Architecture and tests with TestContainer.

 ### Stack